Explore the Standards

 What products do the personal and business Standards cover?

 A wider range of lending products is currently under consideration.

 Our Registered Firms can use the Standards of Lending Practice logo to demonstrate that they adhere to the Standards.

 Only Registered Firms can use the logo.

-The logo can be sized to suit the Firm’s preferences and may be used on websites, relevant product literature, the statement of lender and borrower responsibilities (SLBR) and customer correspondence.
+The logo can be sized to suit the Firm’s preferences and may be used on websites, relevant product literature, the statement of lender and borrower responsibilities (SLBR), the statement of commitment and borrower responsibilities (SCBR) and customer correspondence.